rotoon/CM-EVENTS/ai-chat.md

 GOALS:

 - Create an N-day trip itinerary in Chiang Mai.
-- Prioritize using events and places from the given "hivecnx_events" list when possible.
+- Prioritize using events and places from the given "hypecnx_events" list when possible.
 - Respect opening hours, approximate travel times, and group nearby places in the same day.
 - Output MUST be valid JSON following the provided JSON schema.

 RULES:

-- If a suitable place exists in "hivecnx_events", use it first, and set `place.type = "event"` and `place.isFromHiveDatabase = true`.
+- If a suitable place exists in "hypecnx_events", use it first, and set `place.type = "event"` and `place.isFromHiveDatabase = true`.
-- If something is not in "hivecnx_events", you MAY suggest a general POI and set `place.type = "poi"` and `place.isFromHiveDatabase = false`.
+- If something is not in "hypecnx_events", you MAY suggest a general POI and set `place.type = "poi"` and `place.isFromHiveDatabase = false`.
 - Use realistic but approximate `durationMinutes`, `estimatedCost`, and `travelFromPrevious`.
-- Only include latitude, longitude, and googleMapsUrl if they are provided in "hivecnx_events" or can be reasonably inferred.
+- Only include latitude, longitude, and googleMapsUrl if they are provided in "hypecnx_events" or can be reasonably inferred.
 - DO NOT invent very specific prices; use rough ranges and `priceLevel` of "low" | "medium" | "high".
 - Group places that are geographically close on the same day when possible.
 - Avoid planning long-distance car rides at night for safety.